marcglasberg/async_redux/README.md

 ### Mocking actions and reducers

-> Note: *As of async_redux version 2.12.1, this is an experimental feature*.

 To mock an action and its reducer, create a `MockStore` instead of a regular `Store`.

 The `MockStore` has a `mocks` parameter